G6PD Deficiency

 • Splenomegaly in some cases

-In severe cases: hemoglobinuria, back or abdominal pain, possibly shock, Mild anemia, intermittent jaundice, and gallstones.
+In severe cases: hemoglobinuria, back or abdominal pain, possibly shock, mild anemia, intermittent jaundice, and gallstones.

 Key Points